xpl/test_challenges/SegmentStream/redis-caching-proxy/README.md

 # Requirements I Did Not Implement

+- I haven't implemented tests for all the features — in particular when it comes to Redis errors and Redis unavailability.
+Simulating a Redis downtime from inside of a test runner container won't be easy — one cannot simply start and stop containers from other containers — it would require a _Docker in Docker_ and messing with sharing a socket...

-Oh, that thing from **Bonus requirements**.
+- Oh, that thing from **Bonus requirements**.
 Maybe if I had 3-4 more days, I could have implemented it as well...

   > Clients interface to the Redis proxy through a subset of the Redis protocol (as opposed to using the HTTP protocol).
     The proxy should implement the parts of the Redis protocol that is required to meet this specification.